 I found this recipe in a farm magazine.
 To fill our container, I would make 3/4 of the author's recipe, which is about three times the recipe I'll post below.
 I use real maple syrup and not flavoring when I make this.
-I'll also post the chocolate syrup recipe, which I got from Martha Stewart Living.
+I'll also post my chocolate syrup recipe, which I modified from Martha Stewart Living.

 Homemade Fake Grapenuts

 2 1/3 cups brown sugar (or 7 cups)